The new art or science which the electronic or post-mechanical age has to invent concerns the alchemy of social change. (Explorations 8)

 But all this remained for McLuhan, and remains for us today, a new continent seen from afar.
 Unavoidably, it still appears (to an unknowable extent) in the RVM.
-Only future research will be able, gradually, to filter the old from the new.
-The only important question for now is whether McLuhan was able to identify the elementary structure of this human domain in such a way as to enable that future research.
+Only future research will be able, gradually, to filter the more reliable findings from the less.
+The only important question for now is whether McLuhan was able to identify the elementary structure of this human domain sufficiently to enable that future research.

 See further: Media as atomic structures, The bias of communication, and especially McLuhan’s new sciences: “only the authority of knowledge”